-Compliance Period: The period of 15 taxable years beginning with the first year of a building's 10-year

-Credit Period.
-In addition, each building must have an Extended Low-Income Housing Commitment that requires, at a minimum, a 15-year extended use period.
+Compliance Period: The period of 15 taxable years beginning with the first year of a building's 10-year Credit Period.
+In addition, each building must have an Extended Low-Income Housing Commitment that requires, at a minimum, a 25-year extended use period under CHFA's Qualified Allocation Plan.